 Internet pioneers such as Amazon, however, believed that availability was more important than strict consistency.
 Amazon developed a database system – Dynamo – that implemented "eventual consistency".
 In the event of a partition, all zones would continue to have access to the system, but when the partition was resolved, inconsistencies would be reconciled – possibly losing data in the process.

-It's worth noting, however, that there is nothing about the SQL language or the relational model that is affected by the CAP theorem.
-It was the ACID transaction model – not the relational model or SQL - that (arguably) needed to be sacrificed in order to achieve perfect availability at a global scale.

 The NoSQL movement